samrudha01codespace/StudyBuddyAI/README.md

 To use StudyBuddy-AI, follow these steps:

 1. **Installation**
-   - Download and install StudyBuddy-AI from this link - "https://fastupload.io/3DsLYXFImMokOAU/file".
+   - Download and install StudyBuddy-AI from this link - "https://drive.google.com/file/d/1LqHvS6o_xvjIpeE_3mkvSceGrLsPBNs6/view?usp=sharing" or "https://fastupload.io/yDDIvvHPSIqbA6T/file".
    - Ensure that your device has a working microphone for the grammar correction feature.

 2. **Using Image Upload and Query Solver**
    - Navigate to the "Image Upload" screen.
    - Upload the image you want to ask queries about.